Eddie Guerrero: Death

-On November 13, 2005, Guerrero was found unconscious in his hotel room at the Marriott Hotel City Center in Minneapolis, Minnesota, by his nephew, Chavo.
-In a 2020 interview for the documentary Dark Side of the Ring, Chavo explained that Eddie had passed out in the hotel room bathroom with a toothbrush in his hand, and was barely clinging to life when Chavo discovered him.
-Eddie Guerrero was pronounced dead upon the ambulance arriving at the scene.
-He was 38 years old.
-An autopsy revealed that Guerrero died as a result of acute heart failure due to underlying atherosclerotic cardiovascular disease.
-He is interred at Green Acres Memorial Park Cemetery in Scottsdale, Arizona.
-His funeral service was officiated by "Superstar" Billy Graham who also has a burial plot near Guerrero.
+On November 13, 2005, Guerrero's nephew Chavo found him unconscious in his hotel room at the Marriott Hotel City Center in Minneapolis.
+Chavo later explained that Guerrero had passed out in his hotel bathroom with a toothbrush in his hand and that the basin water was running; he added that he was still alive when he was discovered.
+Upon the ambulance's arrival at the scene, he was pronounced dead at the age of 38.
+His funeral service was officiated by "Superstar" Billy Graham.